Intestide/project-another-project/README.md

 # project-another-project

-another school project .instead of profession, we are now doing animals
+So we do animals this time
+stuff added:
+- Added loading bar
+-